-In this article we answer all of your pressing questions, from the expected release date to the games we will likely see to the brand new specs
+In this article we answer all of your pressing questions, from the games we will likely see to the brand new specs

 Most importantly, we’ll cover how the specs could stack up compared to the new Xbox.

 However, Sony has just launched the official PS5 website, so you can expect an update on the next-gen console sometime soon.

 For now, continue reading to check out all the details we have.NOW WATCH BELOW: Everything you need to know about the PS5 and new Xbox!

 The PS5 logo has finally been officially revealed and you won’t be shocked at its look…

 That’s right, the logo looks exactly the same as the PS4 logo except with the number 5.

 Despite the anticlimactic announcement, the reveal has got fans seriously hyped for the next-gen console with fans hungry for any information they can get their eyes on.